Porter’s 5 Forces Analysis of Walmart – A Practical Example

 Bargaining Power of Suppliers (Very Low)

-In short, Walmart is a strong buyer whose suppliers exert extremely low power.
+In short, Walmart is a strong buyer whose suppliers exert meager power.

 Threat of Substitutes (Low)

-Walmart offers a great variety of products and item categories – from groceries to household appliances.
-It is unlikely that a product isn’t available in Walmart but available somewhere else.
+Walmart offers various products and item categories—from groceries to household appliances.
+It’s unlikely that a product isn’t available at Walmart but is accessible elsewhere.
 With its broad range, the retailer fights no strong substitution.
-A product and all its substitutes will probably be available at Walmart.
-The retail giant should only worry about industry rivals like Target that, in turn, may attract people by offering comparable product diversity.
-Yet, this has to do with industry rivalry, and not product substitution.
+A product and all its substitutes will probably be on the shelves of Walmart.
+The retail giant should only worry about industry rivals like Target, which may attract individuals by offering comparable product diversity.
+But this has to do with industry rivalry and not product substitution.

-Since almost all product variations are easily found on the store shelves of Walmart, there is no real threat of substitutes to consider.
-Hence, it is irrelevant in the analysis.
+Since almost all product variations are easily found on the store shelves of Walmart, there’s no real threat of substitutes to consider.

 Industry Rivalry (Medium)

-With a stable 4% industry growth and nearly 5 trillion US dollars market size, the US retail industry maintains high competition.
-When it comes to Walmart, however, the department store chain meets no challenges from small contenders like Sears.
+With nearly 4% industry growth and over $6.5 trillion market size in 2021, the US retail industry maintains high competition.
+Regarding Walmart, however, the department store chain meets no significant challenges from small contenders.
 The competitive advantage economies of scale and price strategy bring to Walmart can hardly be found elsewhere.
-There are a few rivals the company must keep a vigilant eye on Costco, Target, The Kroger, and Amazon.
+There are, however, a few rivals the company must keep a vigilant eye on, including Costco, Target, Kroger, and Amazon.
 Still, their distribution channels and pricing strategies are yet to outperform Walmart’s.

-Broadly speaking, the retail giant scores medium industry rivalry present in the US retail business.
+In a nutshell, the retail giant scores medium industry rivalry in the US retail business.

 Stage 4: Draw conclusions and recommendations

-The whole purpose of Porter’s 5 Forces analysis is to identify which areas companies should focus on when making strategic decisions.
-For Walmart, this is the industry rivalry, as it is the only one that exerts medium power to its competitive position.
+Porter’s Five Forces analysis aims to identify which areas companies should focus on when making strategic decisions.
+For Walmart, this is industry rivalry because it’s the only one that exerts medium power to its competitive position.
 That’s why the retailer must continuously strengthen its capacity in relation to existing players.
-To do that, the company should further invest in:
+To do that, the company should further invest in the following:

 - Automation of internal processes for supply chain management